nots1dd/obZcene/docs/DEV.md

     Only after those operations are tested and benchmarked, they can be used inside `Utils/vec.h` for example.

+7. Sensible commits

+    Do not add too much content in one commit itself.
+It is cumbersome to read and understand all the changes made.
+    Separate them into different logically equivalent chunks for better clarity

 There are more to come (hopefully) if I am not too busy.

 > [!NOTE]